logo

 Introduction

-A tissue processor is a laboratory instrument used to prepare tissue samples for microscopic examination.
-It automates the complex process of dehydrating, clearing, and infiltrating tissues with paraffin wax, ensuring that specimens are preserved and ready for sectioning.
+A tissue processor is a specialized laboratory device used to prepare biological tissue samples for microscopic examination.
+It automates the multi-step process of dehydrating, clearing, and infiltrating tissues with paraffin wax, ensuring the specimens are properly preserved and firm enough for thin-section slicing using a microtome.

-By standardizing this procedure, tissue processors eliminate manual errors and maintain consistency across multiple samples.
+By standardizing these steps, tissue processors significantly reduce manual variability, enhance reproducibility, and maintain consistent quality across large batches of samples.

 The Main Uses of a Tissue Processor